sovrin-foundation/token-plugin/sovtokenfees/doc/Interface/README.md

 ### Notes:
 * The order of previous steps is very important.
 First of all SET_FEES is required, then - AUTH_RULE.
-* SET_FEES it's "updating" cmd.
-For example, if current fees is {A: 1, B: 2} then after sending SET_FEES cmd with {A: 42} map resulted fees will be looked as {A: 42, B: 2}
+* SET_FEES is "updating" transaction, so that it appends new aliases to the existing FEEs map (either adding or overriding aliases).
+For example, if current fees are {A: 1, B: 2} then after sending SET_FEES transaction with {A: 42, C:3}, the resulted map will look like {A: 42, B: 2, C:3}.
 * Setting fees without adding or changing metadata in corresponded auth_rule does not make sense.

 ## How to setup fees for whole pool
 For setting fees for whole we need to make the following steps:
 * Define all the actions which we would like to set fees for
-* Repeat all the steps from [How to set fees for an action](#How to set fees for an action) for each action
+* Repeat all the steps from [How to set fees for an action](#how-to-set-fees-for-an-action) for each action

 ## Recommendation for setting fees.
 * **If you want to set an alias for `AND` constraint, then make sure, that all of constraints will have the same fees alias.**